Eremiascincus richardsonii: Naming

-The Eremiascincus genus was created under the Sphenomorphus Group due to having such distinct differences and morphological adaptions over other skinks in the genus, even though they look similar.
+The Eremiascincus genus was created under the Sphenomorphus Group due to having distinct differences and morphological adaptions compared to other skinks in the genus, even though they are visually similar.
 These skinks possess traits that are unique to those other skinks in this category.
 The Broad Banded Sand Swimmer was derived and named after John Richardson, who was a Scottish Naturalist.

+It is named ‘sand-swimmer’ due to its ability to ‘swim’ over sand as it locomotes, and to evade predators by quickly burrowing into the sand.

 Physical description

-This skink has a snout to vent length of around 113mm as a maximum, however has an average SVL of 75mm.
-This skink is a medium-sized skink and the name corresponds well with the species for its ability to practically 'swim' over the sand to chase and catch its prey.
+This skink is considered medium-sized, andhas a snout to vent length of around 113mm as a maximum, however has an average SVL of 75mm.
 The tail length varies but is up to 171% longer than the SVL.

 They are a very distinct skink in their looks, although are similar in many ways to the E. fasciolatus.
-The Broad Banded Sand-Swimmer can be identified based upon the pattern of the caudal bands that it possesses and the number of caudal bands it possesses to distinguish between other sand-swimmers which can be seen in image 3.
+The Broad Banded Sand-Swimmer can be distinguished from other similar species by the number of caudal bands it possesses and the patterning of those bands which can be seen in image 3.
 These skinks have between 19 and 32 bands on the tail, however the Narrow Banded possesses more (between 35 and 40).
 On the nape, the broad banded possesses 8-14 bands that whereas the narrow-banded swimmer 10-19 narrow bands on its nape.
 The bands on the body are much broader than those of the narrow banded, and they are generally less regular than the narrow banded.
 If the skink has lost its tail in the past, using the bands to distinguish the skink is unable to be used, as once the tail is regrown, it does not possess the caudal bands.

-This skink possesses a snout that is less depressed than that of the E. fasciolatus.
+This skink possesses a less depressed snout than that of the E. fasciolatus.
 The colour of these skinks can be a pale brown to dark reddish colour, with the young hatchlings having a bright yellow colour and some of these variances can be seen in images 1 and 2.
 The scales of this skink are very shiny and has five toes on each of the animal's feet- both the forelimbs and hindlimbs.

-Another way that the E.richardsonii can be identified, is through the parietal scales being in contact rather than being separated.
-This is also a way to tell if the skink has a transparent lower eyelid as skinks with round eyes do not have this feature, however when they are hold an elliptical eye shape.
+Another way that the E.richardsonii can be identified is through the parietal scales being in contact rather than being separated.
+This is also a way to tell if the skink has a transparent lower eyelid, as skinks with round eyes do not have this feature, however when they are hold an elliptical eye shape.